 It is our intention that where buildings are temporarily closed due to the COVID-19 outbreak, our Unoccupied Conditions will not apply and we will not be taking any further measures to restrict coverage.

 Zurich recognise the challenges faced by our customers as buildings are forced to close or operate on a limited basis going forward.
-Customers should continue to follow the risk management advice below and where possible the existing provisions of physical security and monitoring should remain in place:
+Where possible, customers should continue to follow the risk management advice below and maintain in place the existing provisions of physical security and monitoring.
+The following documents are intended to be used as guidance only and do not impact the coverage provided under our policies:

 - New Construction Sites Closure